Congratulations on selecting this quality Aer-Max system.

 The laws in your state may not allow limitation for responsibility for consequential damages, and this warranty may give you other legal rights that vary from state to state.
 Product improvements and design changes subject to change without notice.

-After trying these possible solutions and your problem continues, you may call us toll free in USA and Canada at 1 877 4-AER-MAX (423 7629).
+After trying these possible solutions and your problem continues, you may call Air Pump Water Solutions toll free in USA and Canada at 1 877 4-AER-MAX (423 7629).

-PROBLEM : Air spits and sputter from untreated lines.
-Possible cause is air is escaping from the aeration tank and is back flowing through the check valve, which may be installed in a horizontal position or has debris -- preventing check from sealing.
+PROBLEM : Air spits and sputters from untreated lines.
+Possible cause is air is escaping from the aeration tank and is back flowing through the check valve, which may be installed in a horizontal position or has debris — preventing check from sealing.

 SOLUTION : Install check valve in a vertical position so that there is a column of water standing about a foot or more before the vent tank.
 See Section 3, Step 1.

 PROBLEM : No air bubbles in water and discoloration returns.
-The cause may be a water logged vent tank or a mal-functioning A/P or no primary check valve ...
-See Solution #1, above.
+The cause may be a water logged vent tank, a malfunctioning Air Pump, or no primary check valve.
+See above solution.

-SOLUTION : Run water in house and listen for splashing in vent tank, check #1 above and A/P. Plug A/P in alternate power source and observe pressure gauge on pump.
-ARV may have "drifted" to a lower pressure.
-See Section 2, Step 10, "Setting Head Pressure", to the cut out pressure.
+SOLUTION : Run water in house and listen for splashing in vent tank.
+See above solution.
+Plug Air Pump in alternate power source and observe pressure gauge on pump.
+Air Regulator Valve may have “drifted” to a lower pressure.
+See Section 2, Step 10, “Setting Head Pressure”, to the cut out pressure.

 PROBLEM : Water problems were initially solved but returned a few days later.
 Possible solution is a restriction in the backwash system.

 PROBLEM : Low flow of water.
-Possible causes are A) a valve not opened fully, B) if the problem occurs a few weeks after initial installation, the filter media may be fouled with iron or sulfer bacteria.
-Examine bed, it may need to be stirred and backwashed again to remove fines.
+This can be caused by a valve not being fully opened or, if the problem occurs a few weeks after initial installation, the filter media being fouled with iron or sulfer bacteria.
+Examine the media bed.
+It may need to be stirred and backwashed again to remove fines.

 SOLUTION : If bacteria is present, it will be necessary to modify the equipment.
 A chlorinator or other modification will solve the problem.

-PROBLEM : No oder but discoloration is present.
-Possible causes are A) presence of tannins or colloidal iron or B) the filtering tanks are undersized.
+PROBLEM : No odor but discoloration is present.
+This may be caused by the presence of tannins or colloidal iron, or an undersized filtering tank.

-SOLUTION : Aeration does not solve tannins and colloidal iron problems.
-Most filter media require twice the flow rate for backwashing then filtering.
+SOLUTION : Aeration does not solve tannin or colloidal iron problems.
+Most filter media require twice as much flow rate for backwashing as they do for filtering.
 Higher flow rates may require two filter tanks in parallel in order for proper filtration.
 Well flow rate is determined by counting the gallons drawn down and the time between cut in and cut off cycle of the well pump.
 The formula for determining the flow rate is to measure the number of gallons drawn down, divided by the seconds required for recovery.
-Then, multiply result times 60 seconds.
+Then, multiply the result times 60 seconds.

 PROBLEM : Sulfur odor is reduced, but not eliminated.
 Possible cause is that there is not enough turnover of air.

 SOLUTION : Generally, hydrogen sulfide requires more air turnover than iron.
-Be certain that the ARV on the A/P is set at the maximum cut out level of the well pump.
+Be certain that the Air Regulator Valve on the Air Pump is set at the maximum cut out level of the well pump.

 This is where the double aeration tube is screwed in.
 It is the port where air enters the tank.
 It will be left unused if your unit does not have the double aeration feature.